Wittmaxi/GerCompiler/README.md

 #GerCompiler - A simple, german, lightweigth Linux-Compiler
 --Made as extension to GerInterpreter (www.sites.google.com/site/gerinterpreter) </br>
---GerInterpreter has more Commands, use it as long, as my Project isn't finished :)</br>
+--GerInterpreter has more Functions, use it as long, as my Project isn't finished :)</br>

-SETUP: To compile the sources, you'll need Lazarus-Pascal (www.lazarus-ide.org).</br>
+SETUP: To compile the sources, you will need Lazarus-Pascal (www.lazarus-ide.org).</br>

 To directly use the executable, use the script, or run